18 Month Sleep Regression: What Causes It and What to Do?

 For instance, if you sit next to the crib at night until your child falls asleep, consider the “fading approach.”
 This is a gradual method to transition away from helping your toddler fall all the way to sleep with your help.
 Each night, you move a little bit further away from the crib, giving your child a little more space and independence to work on falling asleep with less help.
 Ideally, you’ll be in the doorway within a week.
 Once your child gets used to falling asleep with you further away, you can sit outside of the door.
 Use your voice to console, as needed.
 Eventually, you’ll get to the point where you can say goodnight at bedtime and your child will fall asleep without you in the room.
 This should improve sleep.

 Parents seeking a quicker solution to their child’s sleep problems may choose a “controlled crying” method.
 While there are many variations, parents leave their child to cry for intervals until they fall asleep on their own.
 Although these methods tend to produce faster results, we want to use caution if a toddler is strong and determined enough to climb out of their crib.
 In which case, some parents will get “creative” by rotating the crib around so the lower side is against the wall, as an example.

 The regression hit us hard.
 Now what?

 If you’re a parent who has decided to start helping their child fall asleep again during a regression, know that this doesn’t need to be a permanent situation.
 When your family is ready, we can help you get back on track.
 Huckleberry Premium was created to make sleep consultations for children more affordable for families.
-We take into consideration the uniqueness of every family's lifestyle as well as their sleep goals when working to create a successful sleep plan.
+We take into consideration each family's individual lifestyle as well as their sleep goals when working to create a successful sleep plan.
 If you are interested in more personalized analysis and guidance for your child, sign up for Huckleberry Premium.